Picking a Domain and Hosting

 Basic can handle something like 10k traffic a month, basic plus would be 25k traffic a month and pro would be 100k traffic a month, with pricing increasing respectively.
 Which one to choose would really depend on what kind of website you’re going to cover and the amount of traffic you anticipate on getting.

 In general, a website that provides free content, i.e. recipes, art/craft ideas, is going to generate more traffic than a website selling products i.e. services or physical goods.
 With whatever plan you may choose, we would recommend considering some headroom just in case something goes viral and you suddenly get an increase in traffic.
 The worst thing would be for your website to go offline because it can’t handle the traffic!

 So again, if you are going to spend time and money into this, hosting companies and hosting plans is not where you want to skimp out on!
 Sign up with a reliable company as it could really make or break your website, quite literally!

 Content Delivery Network

-CDN is the process of sending copies of your data (like pictures/videos) to servers located all around the world.
-This means the user will access the pictures from the closest server rather than from where you local server may be located.
+CDN is the process of sending copies of your static data (like pictures/videos) to servers located all around the world.
+This means the user will access the pictures from the server closest to them rather than a central server.

 You can sign up with 3rd party CDN providers after the fact, but just having a CDN integrated with your hosting makes everything much cleaner.
 Also, if you ever have issues with CDN, you can just contact your hosting support and they can figure it all out for you rather then you having to work with a CDN and hosting provider separately.
 Siteground’s hosting plans all come with free CDN included, so again another great reason to give them a look!